ChristophSheep/christophreif.github.io/quotes.md

     -- My experience

 * “Legacy code is an attidute.
-It starts with your attitude the first day you start coding, do you want legacy or you want sustainable code.“
+It starts with your attitude the first day you start coding, do you want legacy or you want clean sustainable code.“

     -- My experience